angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 ## General Play Tips

-Knowing how to use Doomsday and your Draw4s to generate lethal storm is great and all but it's equally important to be able to put yourself in a position to do those cool things.
+Knowing how to use Doomsday and your Draw4s to generate lethal _Storm_ is great and all but it's equally important to be able to put yourself in a position to do those cool things.
 In this section I'll present some general play tips in a stream-of-consciousness manner.